Unbounded domains in hierarchically hyperbolic groups: Consequences

 \subsection{Rank-rigidity}

-We now recover the rank-rigidity result for HHGs of \cite{durhamhagensisto:boundaries}.
+We now recover (a sharpened version of) the rank-rigidity result for HHGs of \cite{durhamhagensisto:boundaries}.
 The original proof involves doing measure theory on the \emph{HHS boundary}, but our combinatorial proof of Theorem~\ref{thm:eyries} allows us to avoid this, and is overall much simpler.

-\begin{coro}[Rank-rigidity for HHGs] Let $(G,\s)$ be an infinite HHG.
-Either $(G,\s)$ is quasiisometric to a product of unbounded HHSs or $G$ has a Morse element. \end{coro}

-\begin{proof} The set $\Ce(G)$ is nonempty by the uniqueness axiom and the bounded domain dichotomy.
-If it is not a singleton then $(G,\s)$ is quasiisometric to the product of the HHSs $(\mathbf{F}_{W_i},\s_{W_i})$ for $W_i\in\cal E(G)$ by the distance formula.
-If $\cal E(G)$ is comprised of a single domain $W$, then $W$ is fixed by $G$, so $G$ acts coboundedly by isometries on the hyperbolic space $\C W$.
-Let $g$ be a loxodromic element.
-We shall show that the subspace $\langle g\rangle \subset G$ is hierarchically quasiconvex and satisfies the orthogonal projection dichotomy, which is sufficient by \cite[Thm~6.3]{russellsprianotran:convexity}.